Is the Apple iPad Pro Worth It? 6 Factors to Consider

 1. It’s the Most Expensive iPad Pro Ever

-2. iOS Software Lags Behind the iPad Pro Hardware
+2. iPadOS Software Is Still Catching Up to iPad Pro Hardware

 3. The Future Leaves a Number of Features Behind